Multidisciplinary Project Award

 - at least one PI from an engineering/physical science discipline at any career stage

-Applications will be accepted from UK universities, research institutions, Cancer Research UK core-funded Institutes, medical schools and hospitals.
-The award is not required to be co-located and can be held across institutions in the UK, supporting roles from international and commercial organisations may also be included.
+Applications will be accepted from UK universities, research institutions, CRUK Institutes, medical schools and hospitals.
+The award is not required to be co-located and can be held across institutions in the UK.
+Supporting roles from international and commercial organisations may also be included.

 If you are unsure of your eligibility, please contact the office.

 The aim of these awards is to generate creative research ideas and explore their applicability in cancer research.
 These awards are awarded jointly between Principal Investigators (PI) from engineering/physical science disciplines, and PIs who are working in cancer research.